Borne Sulinowo: Soviet withdrawal

 Following the peaceful collapse of communism in Poland in 1989, an agreement was finally reached to withdraw the Soviet Army from Poland.
 The last of the large units, the 15,000 men strong 6th Guards Motor Rifle Division Vitebsk-Novgorod (later renamed the 166th Guards Motor Rifle Brigade of the Russian Federation) was withdrawn from Borne Sulinowo in October 1992.
 Poland regained full control of the town.

 It was briefly controlled by the Polish Army, with a small contingent of the Polish 41st Mechanized Regiment stationed there.
 However, in April of the following year the Polish unit was withdrawn and the town was finally passed to civilian authorities – for the first time since the 19th century.
 On June 5, 1993, at 12 am, the town was officially opened to the public.
 On September 15 of the same year the Council of Ministers granted the town with a city charter and a process of settlement started.
-Among the first inhabitants of the town were Polish repatriates from Russian Siberia and Kazakhstan, who were finally allowed to return to Poland after more than 50 years of forcible resettlement in Soviet Union.
+Most of the residents were Poles from the surrounding area and the Western Pomeranian region, however, people from all voivodeships of the country, either from urban or rural areas, moved to Borne Sulinowo, including a sizeable group of former miners from Upper Silesia, Polkowice, Lubin, Wałbrzych, Nowa Ruda and Boguszów-Gorce.
+Poles from abroad also settled in the town, namely repatriates from Kazakhstan and Ukraine, who were finally allowed to return to Poland after more than 50 years of forcible resettlement in the Soviet Union, and Polish anti-communist dissidents returning from Western Europe.

+A monument to the victims of Nazi and Soviet totalitarianism was unveiled in 1998.